Missional Grants Frequently Asked Questions

 Grant funds are available only via reimbursement with receipts in accordance to the grant application or via purchase order, which is pre-approved with an invoice directly paid to a vendor.

-What if I don't spend all of the monies granted to us for our initiative?
+What if we don't spend all of the monies granted to us for our initiative?

 Whatever is approved for spending must be spent by May 31 in order to allow sufficient time to process reimbursements and close our books.
 Monies not spent by May 31 are forfeited and will not rollover beyond May 31 and will therefore be available to the Mission Advisory Team for re-allocation.